Jafaga/jafaga.github.io/projects/password.md

 ### Password Python Code

-Here is a sample Python code:
+Here is a sample Python code with input Mypassword:

 <hr>